 Actually, this is more of an immediate loss to immediate gain ratio.
 For global warming, the immediate loss is high, like giving up fossil fuel, without any immediate gain.
-In fact, the only gain is the future idea of ‘a disaster we’ll avoid’.
+In fact, the only gain would be a serious attempt to avoid the coming disaster.
 That didn’t work for abolishing nuclear weapons so why should it for anything else?
 Interestingly, the climatic consequences are gradually coming to fruition, as are the biological consequences previewed in this report, Inside Job.
 How disastrous do circumstances need to get before the gain feels worth the loss?

 Alas, the wisdom of balance has yet to play a major role in human behavior.
-Instead, the bio-hoodwink impels us to feel ‘the more the better’.
+Instead, the bio-hoodwink (p.11, p.100) impels us to feel ‘the more the better’.
 Perceived immediate gain drives us, and naturally so.
 After all, we are animals!
-Yet, we have no trouble ‘understanding’ the danger.
+Yet, we have no trouble understanding the danger.
 Chapter 70 alludes to the ironic difference between ostensible understanding and true understanding… My words are very easy to understand and very easy to put into practice, yet [ironically] no one in the world can understand them or put them into practice.
-(See We only understand what we already know.)
+(See We only understand what we already know, p.254.)

 On the bright side, science is relentlessly, albeit gradually, proving how interconnected everything is.
 That bodes well for the long-term future!
 Especially considering how naive we were on these matters just a few short centuries ago.
 We do learn, even if at a snail’s pace.

-Here are a few excerpts from the report (Google: Science News Inside Job).
+Here are a few excerpts from the Science News report.
 The comment at the end of the article by one of the researchers tickled me.
+(For more information, Google: Gut microbes influence behavior)

 Teeming masses of bacteria are in your mouth, on your skin, up your nose and on the surface of your eye, in your stomach, deep in your bowels and well, just about everywhere.
 In fact, the number of bacterial cells you harbor exceeds the count of your own body’s cells by 10-to-1.